 It’s always safer to cover all your bases by purchasing a full coverage Mexican policy for your vehicle.
-With the extremely low rates for Discover Baja’s exclusive 90-day or 120-day tourist full-coverage policies, you can travel with the peace of mind of knowing that you are well-covered in the event of an accident.
+With the extremely low rates for Discover Baja’s exclusive 120-day tourist full-coverage policies, you can travel with the peace of mind of knowing that you are well-covered in the event of an accident.

 Ready to insure your vehicle?
 You can do any of the following:

 -Get your insurance online and print your policy to take with you